 Your truck has a complex ignition system that allows your engine to start.
 If any of the components within the system fail or malfunction, your truck likely won’t start.
 First things first, ignition issues are usually caused by a dead battery.
 Batteries die as a result of their age or background issues like low temperature and faulty alternators.
 Fortunately, we here at Patriot Diesel and Automotive have the tools and equipment to solve these problems.
 We’ll install a block heater to fight off the frigid temperatures, repair or replace your alternator, and get you a fresh battery.

-Patriot Diesel Service has been tuning light-duty trucks for years.
-With time-tested process and a proven track record for success, you can’t go wrong with calling Patriot Diesel Service.
+Patriot Diesel and Automotive has been tuning light-duty trucks for years.
+With time-tested process and a proven track record for success, you can’t go wrong with calling Patriot Diesel and Automotive.
 Why not give us a call, and join the ranks of hundreds of happy customers?
 We’ll have your truck running better than ever before.

 Federal DOT Inspections are designed to ensure your truck is fully functional and safe to traverse North American roads.
 The inspections primarily cover anything safety-related.
 This includes systems like your brakes, steering, lighting systems, cargo securement points, powertrain, suspension, and drivetrain.
 If all of these systems work properly, you can rest assured knowing you’ll pass the inspection.
 If you fail the inspection, you’ll have access to our vast array of repair and maintenance services that will ensure you pass the second time around.